 Airbnb’s experimental product development team Samara will oversee the project titled Backyard.
 The new housing plans are centred on sustainability with Airbnb’s co-founder Joe Gebbia claiming that “The way buildings are made is outdated and generates a tremendous amount of waste”.
 Alternatively, these new houses will implement new and smart ways of manufacturing buildings, without, according to Joe, “filling landfills with needless waste”.

 The Backyard team have been researching various “eco-friendly” building materials in the lead up to the project.
 Backyard’s team consists of multi-disciplinary creatives including interaction designers and those working in housing policy.
 The project comes as part of an initiative to address growing issues of climate change and overpopulation.
-With 3,300 new homes constructed every day in the US, according to Airbnb, Joe Gebbia goes on to assert that Backyard “goes beyond a business opportunity — it’s a social responsibility.”
+With 3,300 new homes starting construction every day in the US, according to the U.S Census Bureau, Joe Gebbia goes on to assert that Backyard “goes beyond a business opportunity — it’s a social responsibility.”

 - Caterina Bianchini on her three processes when designing posters

 - Friday Mixtape: illustrator pals Jan Buchczik and Timo Lenzen on their studio tunes

 - B.A.M's new identity for White Cube is an “evolution rather than a revolution”

 - Mosh Pit Simulator, perhaps the craziest VR game yet, launches later this month

 - Fantastic Man releases What Men Wear, an anthology of male dressing in the 21st Century